lukasalexanderweber/openrct2-server-setup/README.md

 Get the [latest release](https://openrct2.org/downloads/releases/latest) of OpenRCT2.
 Be sure to download the AppImage (e.g. OpenRCT2-0.3.2-linux-x86_64.AppImage) for Linux.
 I rename and store the file into `/Games/openrct2/OpenRCT2.AppImage`.

 ### Start RCT2 and Create a Saved Game

-**!!!** If you cannot display graphics on your Server you can create the sv6 with the PC you will play OpenRCT2 or download `Crazy Castle.sv6` from this repository.
+(If you cannot display graphics on your Server you can create the sv6 with the PC you will play OpenRCT2 or download `Crazy Castle.sv6` from this repository)

 You should now be able to see the help calling `/Games/openrct2/OpenRCT2.AppImage --help`